dynatrace-ace-services/plugin-system_commands/Readme.md

-# Generic Extensions - plugin system_commands
+# Generic Extension - plugin system_commands

 This plugin collects any metric and any status that are the result of the local scripts.
 This OneAgne plugin works on the linux and the windows servers with a OneAgent.